 2. A component of each assignment will also show you how to work with your urban families and teach THEM how to plan, plant, and produce vegetables in their own urban gardening setting.

-8 Weeks: Develop a real world program.
+8 Weeks: Develop a real-world urban gardening program.

 Week 2.
-Nutrition, planning and selecting seeds for vegetables.
+Nutrition, planning, and selecting seeds for vegetables.
 Start some seeds in seed trays now.

 Week 5.
 Plant seeds and also seedlings in your new garden containers & plant pots.